MrFriendCS/N5-CS/docs/N5-CS-WDD.md

 ## Classes and IDs

-HTML elements can have additional attributes for `class` and `id` which are useful applying CSS rules to specific elements, and can be used by JavaScript.
+HTML elements can have additional attributes for `class` and `id` which are used for applying CSS rules to specific elements, and can be used by JavaScript.

 A class can be assigned to one or more cascading Style Sheets (CSS), whereas an ID can only be applied to one element on a page.